Lessons From the Field – 3 Playbook Pitfalls to Avoid

 Additionally, once you have cataloged the complete anthology of plays for your reps, they will not have the ability or energy to consume what you created.
 No seller wants or needs the War and Peace version of how to execute your strategic vision.

-To avoid infinity and beyond, AGI recommends a tactical focus on the key plays that capture approximately 80% of the common sales motions.
+To avoid infinity and beyond, Alexander Group recommends a tactical focus on the key plays that capture approximately 80% of the common sales motions.
 Add structure to your playbook by thinking in terms of Levels 1, 2 and 3 knowledge:

 Level 1 – the key stages of the play;